 Recycled crafts are fun, especially when they become “bling”.
 You can decorate lids to become medals and necklaces.

 Wish you were taller?
 I do!
-If you still have some wood left after making the wooden blocks, make a pair of stilts using tree trunks or tin cans.
+If you still have some beach toys left after making the summer, make a pair of stilts using string and sand castles!

 Explore how sound is made with a DIY drum for kids created from recycled containers.
 We covered our tubs with balloons or plastic wrap, got some drum sticks and noise makers (rice, beans, etc.).

 Related: Make a rain stick from your recycling bin

 10. DIY Shaking Toy

 A great DIY Baby Toy to make for your tot is a collection of discovery bottles.
 Here is a super simple tutorial on how your kids can explore through rolling and banging bottles.